ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG_winners/VEMOS-team-GSA.md

 ---
 name: General Services Administration
-title: The GSA VEMOS Integrated Project Team
+title: The GSA FEDISM VEMOS Integrated Project Team
  #job title
 team: yes #mark no if an individual, NO CAPS
 length: long